Iceland–Poland relations: Military cooperation

 The Polish Air Force takes part in the NATO Icelandic Air Policing mission to guard the airspace over Iceland.

 State visits

 In 1999, Icelandic President Ólafur Ragnar Grímsson paid an official visit to Poland becoming the first Icelandic head of state to visit the country.
 In May 2000, Polish President Aleksander Kwaśniewski reciprocated the visit to Iceland.
 In March 2020, President of the Republic of Iceland Guðni Thorlacius Jóhannesson paid an official visit to Poland with his wife.

 Transport

-There are direct flights between Iceland and Poland which is served by Wizzair.
+There are direct flights between Iceland and Poland which is served by Icelandair.

 Migration

 In the 1960s, Polish migrants began arriving to Iceland to work in the shipyards throughout the country.
 In need of labor, Iceland began recruiting Polish workers in the 1980s to the island nation.
 In the mid-2000s, the Polish community was well over 20,000 members.
 After the 2008–2011 Icelandic financial crisis, the Polish community decreased by half, however, Polish nationals today account for 3% of the total population on the island and Polish residents constitute the largest foreign community in Iceland.